St. Paul Pioneer Press

 The St. Paul Pioneer Press is a newspaper based in Saint Paul, Minnesota, United States.
 It serves the Minneapolis–Saint Paul metropolitan area.
 Circulation is heaviest in the east metro, including Ramsey, Dakota, and Washington counties, along with western Wisconsin, eastern Minnesota and Anoka County, Minnesota.
 The paper's main rival is the Star Tribune, based in neighboring Minneapolis.
-The Pioneer Press has been owned by MediaNews Group since April 2006.
+The Pioneer Press is owned by MediaNews Group, controlled by Alden Global Capital.
 It no longer includes "St. Paul" as part of its name in either its print or online edition, but its owner still lists the paper's name as the St. Paul Pioneer Press and the paper also calls itself the St. Paul Pioneer Press on its Facebook and Twitter pages.
 Its URL and digital presence is TwinCities.com.

 History

 The Pioneer Press traces its history to both the Minnesota Pioneer, Minnesota's first daily newspaper (founded in 1849 by James M. Goodhue), and the Saint Paul Dispatch (launched in 1868).
 Ridder Publications acquired the Pioneer and the Dispatch in 1927.
 Ridder merged with Knight Publications to form Knight Ridder in 1974.
 The two papers were operated for many years as separate morning and evening papers, but in 1985 were merged into the all-day publication the St. Paul Pioneer Press and Dispatch, which later dropped the "and" from "and Dispatch" in 1986, simply becoming the St. Paul Pioneer Press Dispatch.
 The publication eventually made the transition to a morning-only paper, and on March 26, 1990, the word "Dispatch" was dropped.
 The paper is sometimes called the "Pi Press", just as "Strib" is used for the Star Tribune.

 During World War II the paper had war correspondents in the field.
 There were 30 correspondents from various papers at Iwo Jima, including A.J.
 Crocker of the Pioneer Press.

 From 1947 to 1949, the newspaper printed the comic strip Li'l Folks, by Twin Cities native Charles M. Schulz.
 This comic introduced a number of characters who would later return in 1950 in the syndicated comic strip Peanuts, including Charlie Brown and a dog strongly resembling Snoopy.

 In 1952, the Dispatch began sponsoring a treasure hunt as part of the Saint Paul Winter Carnival.
 Clues to finding a medallion are printed in the paper, and the first person to find and return it with the clues and a registered carnival button wins a sum of money.
 The prize started off at $1,000 and as of 2004 rose to $10,000.

 The paper has won three Pulitzer Prizes: in 1986, 1988, and 2000.